tungnaa/tungnaa/README.md

 `"csvval:[dataset:speaker] original text"`

 # Developing

+Poetry is used for packaging and dependency management.
+Conda is used for environments and Python version management, and may be replaced by virtualenv or similar.

+1. `cd tungnaa`
+2. `conda create -n tungnaa python=3.12 ffmpeg`
+3. `conda activate tungnaa`
+4. `poetry install`

+Note that poetry should not be installed in the project environment, but rather from the system package manager, with pipx, or in a separate environment.

 To add a dependency, use `poetry add`, or edit `pyproject.toml` and then run `poetry lock; poetry install`.